 For the Gift Giver

-We can't forget about all the little extras you might need as the person giving gifts.
-Ever Present Gifting has an assortment of handmade, reusable gift bags, to cut down on paper waste.
-The Kelowna Visitor Centre carries Christmas greeting cards from local artists, while The Rogerie makes snowflake ornaments from recycled fridges, which can be the perfect wrapping accessory (or something fun for your own tree!).
+We can't forget all the little extras you might need as the person giving gifts.
+Ever Present Gifting has an assortment of handmade, reusable gift bags to cut down on paper waste and you'll find greeting cards from local artists at the Kelowna Visitor Centre.

-If you're still on the hunt for stocking stuffers, here are some additional shops and seasonal markets where you can find goods from local creators, including some of those mentioned throughout this post:
+If you're still on the hunt for stocking stuffers, don't miss these seasonal markets where you can find goods from local creators, including some of those mentioned throughout this post:

-Visit Tourism Kelowna's online calendar of events for more holiday markets taking place in the coming weeks.
+Visit Tourism Kelowna's online calendar of events to stay tuned for more holiday market dates as they are announced.